 - Add the marinade ingredients to a food processor and purée until smooth.

 - Arrange the chicken parts in a single layer in a large freezer bag.
 Pour the marinade sauce over the chicken, seal tightly or vacuum seal and massage the marinade into the chicken a bit.
-Cover and refrigerate for at least 2 hours and up to 24 hours, or simply lay it flat in the freezer and freeze for another day.
+Cover and refrigerate for at least 2 hours or up to 24 hours, or simply lay it flat in the freezer and freeze for another day.
+(In a hurry?
+You can skip the marinating time.
+The chicken won't be as flavourful, but it will still be delicious.)

-- To bake: Preheat the oven to 375°F. Heat a large oven-proof skillet over medium to high heat.
+- To bake bone-in skin-on chicken: Preheat the oven to 375°F. Heat a large oven-proof skillet over medium to high heat.
 Add oil and wait until it ripples or shimmers.
 Add chicken pieces and sear on each side for 3-4 minutes, then place the skillet in the oven for 15 - 20 minutes, or until it has reached an internal temperature of 165°F. Check the temperature with an instant-read meat thermometer.

-- Cover with foil and let it stand on a platter for 5 to 10 minutes before serving.
+- Cover with foil and let the baked chicken stand on a platter for 5 to 10 minutes before serving.

-- If you want to grill it instead: Place the chicken on a medium-hot well-oiled grill.
+- To grill Thai Chicken instead: Place the chicken on a medium-hot well-oiled grill.
 Use tongs to turn the pieces when the chicken has grill marks (approx. 5 to 6 min).
-Cook until the internal temperature is 165°F. at the thickest part (about 7 to 8 minutes).
+Cook until the internal temperature is 165°F. at the thickest part (about 7 to 10 minutes).

 - Sprinkle with more chopped cilantro and serve with lime wedges.